Alexander Gold Project

 Location and Property Description

-Conquest's Alexander Property comprises 27 patented claims covering 448 hectares (1,107 acres) adjoining Goldcorp's Red Lake mine.
-Conquest’s land is situated just beyond the security gate at Goldcorp’s Red Lake gold mine and is almost completely surrounded by Goldcorp's Red Lake mine property.
+Conquest’s Alexander Property comprises 27 patented claims covering 448 hectares (1,107 acres) adjoining Evolution Mining’s Red Lake Gold Mine.
+Conquest’s land is situated just beyond the security gate at the Red Lake Gold Mine and is almost completely surrounded by Evolution’s Red Lake mine property.

 The geology of the area is complex at regional and property scales where at least three phases of deformation and at least two mineralizing events have been recognized.
 An abundance of industry-led and academic-focused journal articles, thesis projects, and government/industry collaborative study efforts have characterized the unconventional and spectacularly high-grade gold deposits of the Red Lake mining district.